iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/mirror-picture-hanging.md

 A crooked picture or wobbly mirror can ruin a great wall — but with BaseLink, you can get it right the first time.
 We connect you with skilled local handypeople{{$doc.location}} who hang everything from single statement pieces to full gallery walls, safely and securely.

 #description
 Your handyperson will measure and mark out placement before drilling, ensuring each item is centred, level and exactly where you want it.
-They’ll assess your wall type — whether plaster, brick, concrete or stud — and use the right fixings for a safe and lasting result.
+They'll assess your wall type — whether plaster, brick, concrete or stud — and use the right fixings for a safe and lasting result.

 #description
 We can hang large, heavy mirrors, artwork, picture frames and wall décor of all shapes and sizes.
 Need help planning a layout?
 Your fitter can also assist with grouped arrangements or gallery-style picture walls.

 #description
-If you’re mounting items in a hallway, staircase, or family room, we can add safety fixings to prevent slips, swings or damage in high-traffic areas.
+If you're mounting items in a hallway, staircase, or family room, we can add safety fixings to prevent slips, swings or damage in high-traffic areas.
 And everything is aligned to the millimetre for that polished, professional finish.

 #description
 Booking is simple through BaseLink.
 Just submit your request, receive an instant quote, and pick a time that works — all managed through our modern digital platform, no phone calls needed.

 #description
 All handypeople are vetted, experienced, and reviewed by other customers nearby.
-Whether you’re adding the final touches to a room or rehanging something that didn’t quite work, we’ve got the tools and know-how.
+Whether you're adding the final touches to a room or rehanging something that didn't quite work, we've got the tools and know-how.

 #description
 Payment is collected on the day of your appointment, with any extra time billed in fair 30-minute increments.
 Book mirror and picture hanging{{$doc.location}} today with BaseLink — and give your walls the spotlight they deserve.